Are you planning to buy an email list? Or Is anyone approaching your business to sell their email list with lots of tempting promises?

-Regardless of whether a company bases its marketing measures afterward on its legitimate interest or on consent, the controller has to adhere to the data subject’s right to be informed.
+Regardless of whether a company bases its marketing measures afterwards on its legitimate interest or consent, the controller must adhere to the data subject’s right to be informed.
 The content of said information depends on which justification reason is used.

 This means you need your receiver’s consent to send marketing emails to them.
 Purchasing an email list, no matter for what purpose, it violates the GDPR law.
-Also, it’s required to address the reason why you send out marketing emails to them, how did you acquire their email address.
-And, how can they opt-out if they no longer want to receive emails from your mailing list.
+Also, it’s required to address why you send out marketing emails to them, how did you acquire their email address.
+And, how can they opt-out if they no longer want to receive emails from your mailing list?

-Processing is only allowed by the General Data Protection Regulation (GDPR) if either the data subject has consented, or there is another legal basis.
+Processing is only allowed by the General Data Protection Regulation (GDPR) if either the data subject has consented or on another legal basis.
 This could be, for example, preserving the legitimate interest of the controller to send e-mail marketing.

 Low response rate, inactive list, and outdated email address

 With help from some email extractor softwares, they illegally harvest people’s emails on the internet.
 You can easily search for these softwares with the keyword “email address harvesting tools”.
-Do you know that an infringement notice can involve a fine of $440 per contravention for an individual and corporations can be fined $2,200 per contravention.
-You should never think about selling, buying, or using an email address harvesting software to stay away from law infringement.
+Do you know that an infringement notice can involve a fine of $440 per contravention for an individual, and corporations can be fined $2,200 per contravention?
+It would help if you never thought about selling, buying, or using an email address harvesting software to stay away from law infringement.